Dherse/magritte/doc/extensions/khr_swapchain/VkSwapchainCreateInfoKHR.md

 - [`pre_transform`] is a [`SurfaceTransformFlagBitsKHR`] value describing the transform, relative to the presentation engine’s natural orientation, applied to the image content prior to presentation.
 If it does not match the `currentTransform` value returned by [`get_physical_device_surface_capabilities_khr`], the presentation engine will transform the image content as part of the presentation operation.
 - [`composite_alpha`] is a [`CompositeAlphaFlagBitsKHR`] value indicating the alpha compositing mode to use when this surface is composited together with other surfaces on certain window systems.
 - [`present_mode`] is the presentation mode the swapchain will use.
 A swapchain’s present mode determines how incoming present requests will be processed and queued internally.
-- [`clipped`] specifies whether the Vulkan implementation is allowed to discard rendering operations that affect regions of the surface that are not visible.  - If set to `VK_TRUE`, the presentable images associated with the swapchain  **may**  not own all of their pixels.
+- [`clipped`] specifies whether the Vulkan implementation is allowed to discard rendering operations that affect regions of the surface that are not visible.  - If set to [`TRUE`], the presentable images associated with the swapchain  **may**  not own all of their pixels.
 Pixels in the presentable images that correspond to regions of the target surface obscured by another window on the desktop, or subject to some other clipping mechanism will have undefined content when read back.
 Fragment shaders  **may**  not execute for these pixels, and thus any side effects they would have had will not occur.
-Setting `VK_TRUE` does not guarantee any clipping will occur, but allows more efficient presentation methods to be used on some platforms.  - If set to `VK_FALSE`, presentable images associated with the swapchain will own all of the pixels they contain.
+Setting [`TRUE`] does not guarantee any clipping will occur, but allows more efficient presentation methods to be used on some platforms.  - If set to [`FALSE`], presentable images associated with the swapchain will own all of the pixels they contain.
 - [`old_swapchain`] is [`crate::Handle::null`], or the existing non-retired swapchain currently associated with [`surface`].
 Providing a valid [`old_swapchain`] **may**  aid in the resource reuse, and also allows the application to still present any images that are already acquired from it.

 # Description